BSSandeep1/Project-Portfolio/root-cause-analysis/README.md

 - **Excel / CSV** – Sample datasets for analysis.

 ## Dataset
-Access the dataset used for analysis in the data folder
+Access the dataset using Data for Root Cause Analysis.csv

 ## Dashboard
-Interactive dashboards with insights and visualizations in the dashbaords folder
+Interactive dashboards with insights and visualization